 Enforcement

-Our enforcement staff work closely with our authorisation and supervision functions, as well as with other regulators and law enforcement agencies, to detect serious misconduct, including money laundering and terrorist financing.
+Our enforcement staff work closely with our authorisation and supervision teams, as well as with other regulators and law enforcement agencies, to detect serious misconduct, including money laundering and terrorist financing.

 We have enforcement powers under the existing MLRs.